Your information & privacy

 Changes to our privacy policy

-We keep this privacy policy under regular review and maintain it on this page.
-The policy was last updated on 30th May 2023.
+We keep this privacy policy under regular review and maintain it on our website.
+The policy was last updated on 18th June 2025.

 How to contact us